 So, how can we reach an increasingly sophisticated and seemingly impenetrable consumer as marketers and advertisers?

-To develop trust early on, meet where your clients are, whether it’s a social issue, a specific dilemma, or a shared experience.
+To develop trust early on, meet your clients where they are, whether it’s a social issue, a specific dilemma, or a shared experience.

-You can’t have one without the other when it comes to long-term brand building and short-term performance marketing.
-It is not only important to have the correct tools to understand your clients; it is also important to design and adhere to your brand statements.
+When it comes to long-term brand building and short-term performance marketing, you can’t have one without the other.
+It is important to have the correct tools to understand your clients and to design and adhere to your brand statements.

 This enables you to show consumers exactly where you stand and what you stand for, moving them beyond the category of consumer targets and into the area of consumer allies.